AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 ## Step 1: Selecting Data to Export {#select}

-There are two ways you can export raw data in Magento BI: at the chart level or at the table level.
+There are two ways you can export raw data in MBI: at the chart level or at the table level.

 ### Exporting at the Table Level in your Manage Data Tab